-Over the years, Palmer combined his creative cooking spirit and flair for business to open dozens of notable restaurants across the country, award-winning boutique hotels and a growing collection of food-forward wine shops.
-These include: Michelin-starred Aureole and its less formal counterpart, Liberty Room at Aureole, Charlie Palmer Steak, Crimson & Rye, Upper Story by Charlie Palmer, the all-new Charlie Palmer at The Knick, and the soon-to-open St. Cloud (New York, NY); Charlie Palmer Steak, (Washington, D.C.); Aureole at the Mandalay Bay Resort & Casino, and Charlie Palmer Steak at the Four Seasons, (Las Vegas, NV); Charlie Palmer Steak and Briscola in Reno, NV; Dry Creek Kitchen at the boutique Hotel Healdsburg, (Sonoma County, CA); as well as two hotels and restaurants in the Bay Area with his Palmer City-Core partners, Mystic Hotel by Charlie Palmer and Burritt Room + Tavern (San Francisco, CA); and Harvest Inn by Charlie Palmer and its forthcoming restaurant, Harvest Table, opening May 2015 (St. Helena, CA).
+Over the years, Chef Palmer combined his creative cooking spirit and flair for business to open dozens of notable restaurants across the country and a growing collection of award-winning boutique hotels.
+These include: award-winning Aureole and its less formal counterpart, Liberty Room at Aureole, Charlie Palmer Steak New York, Spyglass Rooftop Bar, Crimson & Rye, Upper Story by Charlie Palmer, Charlie Palmer at The Knick, JAKE’s @ The Knick and St. Cloud, all at The Knickerbocker Hotel (New York, NY); Charlie Palmer Steak DC, (Washington, D.C.); Aureole at the Mandalay Bay Resort & Casino, and Charlie Palmer Steak Las Vegas at the Four Seasons, (Las Vegas, NV); Charlie Palmer Steak (Reno, NV); Charlie Palmer Steak Napa and Sky & Vine® Rooftop Bar (Napa, CA); and Dry Creek Kitchen at the boutique Hotel Healdsburg, (Sonoma County, CA).

-A 20-year board member of Citymeals-on-Wheels and longtime supporter of Share our Strength, Chef Palmer and his namesake restaurant and hotel group frequently give back to the community with their trademarked, signature events.
-A weekend long food and beverage experience at the Hotel Healdsburg, Pigs & Pinot is an annual celebration of award-winning Pinot Noirs, heritage pork, and acclaimed national and local chefs combining their star power and talents to raise serious funds for local Sonoma charities and scholarships, and Share our Strength.
-A James Beard Award Winner and Chairman of the Board of The Culinary Institute of America, Palmer is also the author of six cookbooks, including the all-new Charlie Palmer’s American Fare which was released in April 2015.
+A 20-year board member of Citymeals-on-Wheels and longtime supporter of Share our Strength, Chef Palmer and his namesake restaurant and hotel properties frequently give back to the community with their signature charity events.
+A weekend-long food and beverage experience at Hotel Healdsburg, Pigs & Pinot is an annual celebration of award-winning Pinot Noirs, heritage pork, and acclaimed national and local chefs combining their star power and talents to raise serious funds for local Sonoma charities and scholarships, and Share our Strength’s No Kid Hungry Campaign.

 An industry veteran and CIA graduate, Executive Chef Scott Romano brings vast experience and an authentic approach to the culinary leadership at Dry Creek Kitchen.
 His philosophy of honest food served with integrity is critical to the restaurant’s wine country hospitality.